nghian95/eCommerceStoreProject/README.md

 *IMPORTANT*

+    - Create Product Landing page
+        - Be able to upload images as admin
+        - See multiple images of the same product
     - Explore dropdown menus (i.e. for CategoryId when adding product)
     - Create Pages
     - Create sessions that store user info.